Skip to main content

 • “This studio's next attempt, Flashing Lights, looks promising, but Enforcer seems like it was a cash grab for them.”

-• “It has a great idea and has the potential to become great, but seeing as how this game is fully released and there has not been an update in months, I'm going to bet my money on the dev not caring about the game and it was just a cash grab with an old game they had laying around.”
+• “It has a great idea and has the potential to become great, but seeing as how this game is fully released and there has not been an update in months, I'm going to bet my money on the devs not caring about the game and that it was just a cash grab with an old game they had laying around.”

-• “This isn't a game, it's a cash grab joke.”
+• “This isn't a game; it's a cash grab joke.”

 • atmosphere